Thursday, December 24, 2015

 It never gets easy, but it does get easier.
 In every dusk that seems darker than it should, in every night that seems longer than it should, the sun will rise - it always did, it always does.

-You find love, eventually.
-You have a daughter who is just as strong-willed as you are and that is what will give you the confidence to know that she will also make it in this world.
+You will have a daughter who is just as strong-willed as you are and that is what will give you the confidence to know that she will also make it in this world.

 Through long term relationships, and parenting, and by years of quiet observation, you will begin to see people differently.
 You will start to see that people that you viewed as gods while you were young, were really just fragile and even broken, and that is why you will start out in life angry, and stay deeply angry for a long time, but eventually you will end up forgiving.
 You will realize that even though there were people in your life that were monsters became that way because of the monsters in their own lives.